ucdavis/FairMLCourse/Blog.md

 **April 16, 1310:**

 We will be using **data/other/englishBrief.Rdata** in Quiz 1.
 Please place a copy of it in the same directory from which you run OMSI.
+I strongly recommend that you device a little R code snippet to test that you can indeed access the dataset from within OMSI.

 **April 15, 1935:**